nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

 Organizations can be found on the network and endpoints have been defined.
 Now it's time to enable specific bolts so users can start using data from other organizations.
 Every bolt requires its own configuration.
-This configuration is entered through a *Compound Service*.
+This configuration is known as a Compound Service on the organization's DID document.
 A Compound Service defines certain endpoint types and which endpoint to use for that type.

 A Compound Service can be added with the following request: